Multi-agent Inverse Reinforcement Learning for Two-person Zero-sum Games: Preliminaries

-We will assume that rational agents playing a two-player zero-sum stochastic game seek a minimax bipolicy.
-A minimax bipolicy is an equilibrium, in that it has the property that neither player can change the game value in their favor given that the other player holds their policy fixed.
-To give a precise definition of a minimax bipolicy, we will start by reviewing the notion of a minimax bistrategy for a static game \cite{Neumann1944}.
+We will assume that rational agents playing two-player zero-sum stochastic games seek a minimax bi-policy.
+A minimax bi-policy is an equilibrium, in that it has the property that neither player can change the game value in their favor given that the other player holds their policy fixed.
+To give a precise definition of a minimax bi-policy, we will start by reviewing the notion of a minimax bi-strategy for a static game \cite{Neumann1944}.

 First consider a static (single-stage) zero-sum game, where two players simultaneously choose an action and both players receive a reward determined by the joint choice of actions.
 The minimax theorem states that for every two-person zero-sum game with finitely many actions, there exists a value $V$ and a mixed strategy for each player such that \begin{itemize} \item Given player 2\textquoteright s strategy, the best expected reward possible for player 1 is $V$. \item Given player 1\textquoteright s strategy, the best expected reward possible for player 2 is $-V$. \end{itemize}